craigpmc/nexmo-developer/app/views/contribute/guides/landing-pages.md

   text: # Header title
   align: # Text alignment, default is left-aligned if not defined (i.e. "center")
 subtitle:
-  text: # Subtitle text (i.e. "Find out more by reading the following.")
+  text: # Subtitle text (i.e. "Teach others, grow as a writer, and help us build the next go-to destination...")
   align: # Subtitle text alignment, default is left-aligned if not defined (i.e. "center")
   type: # "large" or "small", default is small if not defined